nfraz007/docs/src/projects/dinars_invoice/README.md

 ![Invoice List](/images/dinars_invoice/invoice_list.png)

 #### Invoice Detail
-All the detail for an invoice are placed very well.
-All the subitem and payment related detail are also present in this page.
+All the detail for an invoice is placed very well.
+All the subitem and payment related detail are also present on this page.
 ![Invoice Detail](/images/dinars_invoice/invoice_detail.png)

 #### Invoice Edit
-As you can see, adding or editing an invoice is very user friendly. here user can add multiple taxes in a item, or in the whole subtotal amount. taxes can be defind in the setting tab.
+As you can see, adding or editing an invoice is very user friendly. here user can add multiple taxes in an item, or in the whole subtotal amount. taxes can be defined in the setting tab.
 ![Invoice Edit](/images/dinars_invoice/invoice_edit.png)

 ### Report